 TracFone Phone Insurance

-Like Straight Talk, TracFone offers Easy Exchange and Easy Exchange Plus for added protection.
+Is cell phone insurance worth it?
+Whether you want phone insurance is up to you, but you should know that like Straight Talk, TracFone offers Easy Exchange and Easy Exchange Plus for added protection.
 Here are the details of each plan:

 Easy Exchange - This plan protects your phone in the event of an electrical failure, mechanical failure, and comes with an annual pre-pay option.

 Easy Exchange PLUS - This plan provides coverage in case your phone suffers from an electrical failure, mechanical failure, accidental damage from handling, and liquid damage.
 There is an annual pre-pay option, as well as a monthly payment option available.

 Activating your TracFone is a simple process.
 All you need to do to activate the phone is to go to the TracFone website and select the activate tab.
 You can also activate your TracFone phone by calling customer service.